 - Growing an emergency fund helps to prevent using a credit card or loan against your home to pay for unexpected events.
 When bad things happen, the last thing you want to do is spend a tremendous amount of interest on the expenses you incur.

-- A budget also helps by providing you the information you need to have talks with those you love about money.
+- A spending plan also helps by providing you the information you need to have talks with those you love about money.
 Whether it’s your spouse, your kids, your siblings, or your parents – being on the same page about your finances will help you meet your financial goals.

 It Won’t Be Perfect, and That’s OK